gridsome/gridsome.org/docs/pages-api.md

 ## The page context

 Each page can have a context which will be available as variables for `page-query`.
 The context will also be available in the page component as `$context`.
-If you only want the context to be available for `page-query`, use the `queryVariables` option instead of `context`.
+If you only want the context to be available for `page-query`, use the `queryVariables` option instead.

 ##### Example usage